SECTION 106 OF THE NATIONAL HISTORIC PRESERVATION ACT

 This project involved the new construction of 40 housing units for homeless young adults.
 The project site consisted of several lots on a city block that included an asphalt parking lot and an historic house which would be directly impacted by the undertaking, resulting in an adverse effect.
 Extensive coordination with the client and consulting parties resulted in the decision to move the house to a different location within the same setting and the development of a Memorandum of Agreement.
 Mitigation included local landmarking of several properties on the block, Level II Historic Resource Documentation (per OAHP guidance), archaeological monitoring of the parking lot excavation, and photography of the house move for an interpretive display at the local library.
 In addition to 106 services, Miniello Consulting provided key parts of the mitigation stipulations and performed the NEPA review.

-As a sub consultant for Muller Engineering Company, Miniello Consulting prepared an Historic Resource Survey Report for a proposed Colorado Department of Transportation undertaking that consisted of identifying solutions and improvements for the numerous deficiencies at the I-76 and SH 52 interchange in the town of Hudson in Weld County.
-Within the Area of Potential Effects, 67 properties were identified, 38 of which were at least 45 years of age.
-None of the properties were previously listed or determined eligible for listing in the NRHP; the report resulted in the identification of six properties or components of linear resources determined to be eligible for listing in the NRHP.
+As a sub consultant for David Evans and Associates, Miniello Consulting prepared an Historic Cultural Resource Survey Report and a Determination of Effects and Historic Section 4(f) Report for a proposed Colorado Department of Transportation undertaking that consisted of identifying solutions and improvements for the numerous deficiencies at intersections along Vasquez Boulevard in Commerce City.
+Within the Area of Potential Effects (APE), 25 properties were identified, 14 of which were at least 45 years of age.
+None of the properties were previously listed in or determined eligible for listing in the National Register of Historic Places; the report resulted in the identification of two properties determined to be eligible for listing in the National Register.
 The project resulted in a finding of no historic properties affected.
+The most challenging aspects of the project were working through lengthy delays imposed by COVID, as well as a host of scope revisions that significantly reduced the project’s APE and properties requiring evaluation in the final deliverables.

 ENVIRONMENTAL REVIEW AND MANAGEMENT